Web Standards

 Digital Logo Standards

 The official University of Florida logo is available to download as a file optimized for image displays.
-If you opt to use your unit lock-up or another unique brand identifier as a profile image, please review the logo usage guidelines and note that you may not alter the logo in any way.
+Units must use their approved logos as identifiers on their websites.
+Please review the logo usage guidelines and note that you may not alter the logo in any way.

 Headers and Footers